Marking with Multi-Format Assessments (MFA)

 NOTE:

-• MCQs and True/false questions can only have one correct answer,
+• True/False Questions can only have one correct answer.

 • There is no negative marking for a wrong answer.

 These question types require students to type in a response like a word or a short phrase.
-Cadmus checks for similarity between the student’s response and the accepted answers specified by you in the assessment.
+Cadmus checks for the similarity between the student’s response and the accepted answers specified by the teacher in the assessment.

-If the student response meets or exceeds the similarity score required on the question, they are awarded the full points set for that question in the assessment.
+If the student's response meets or exceeds the similarity score % set on the question, they are awarded the full points set for that question in the assessment.

 • The total points set for the question are equally divided between the number of blanks in the question.